Course - The Art of Seeing Art - BK3198

 Learning methods and activities

-Based on the methodology of problem-based learning a variety of different formats is employed: Reading groups, lectures and presentations, artist's films and documentaries, studio visits, tutorials, one-to-one conversations, exhibiting, blogging, joint archiving and collective small-scale research projects.
-Students will be asked to co-host teaching sessions and re-visit texts of the curriculum in a joint project.
+The course is grounded in problem-based learning and uses a variety of formats: reading groups, lectures, presentations, artist films and documentaries, studio visits, tutorials, one-to-one conversations, exhibiting, blogging, joint archiving, and collective small-scale research projects.

 Additional information will be provided at the start of the semester.